microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_securitycenter/_index.md

 The following README will guide you on how to onboard an Azure Arc enabled server on to [Azure Security Center (ASC)](https://docs.microsoft.com/en-us/azure/security-center/), so you can start collecting security-related configurations as well as event logs to recommend actions and improve your overall Azure security posture.

+Azure Defender is Security Center's integrated cloud workload protection platform, it provides advance thread protection for Azure and hybrid resources.
+To access Azure Defender you need to enable the plan on Azure Security Center.

-In this guide, you will enable and configure Azure Defender on your Azure subscription, which will provide you with advanced threat protection (ATP) and detection capabilities.
+In this guide, you will enable and configure Azure Defender on your Azure subscription, which will provide you with advanced threat protection (ATP) and detection capabilities for your hybrid resources.
 To complete this process you will:

 * Setup a Log Analytics Workspace where logs and events will be aggregated for analysis.

+* Enable Azure Defender.

 * Assign Security Center’s default security policies.

-* Review Azure Security Center's recommendations.
+* Review Azure Defender recommendations.

 * Apply recommended configurations on Azure Arc enabled servers using the ***Quick Fix*** remediations.